 With the plan I’ve shared, you'll be prepared to take on any goal or challenge in your career.
 Consider it a gift to yourself that keeps on giving.
-Use your plan like a living document.
-Review it weekly.
-And make tweaks as necessary along the way.
-Let it dictate what makes it onto your calendar and what doesn’t.
+Use your plan like a living document, review it weekly, and make tweaks as necessary along the way.
+Let it dictate what makes it onto your calendar.
 At year-end, you will be amazed at what you accomplished and thankful you invested the time to do this now.

 Editor's note: This post was originally published in May 2020 and has been updated for comprehensiveness.